FAQs + PRO TIPS

-We encourage advance ticket holders to catch a bus from City Centre.
+We encourage advance ticket holders to use the bus transportation from City Hall which is including in the pre-purchased ticket price.
 See Transportation for more info.

 Please note that the festival's main stage is accessible while the pond tent is challenging to access for those with limited mobility and the barn stage is NOT accessible.